LeiderCalvo/DCA/README.md

 This section defines a list of properties that allow executing commands within the context of your project including: commands from other packages listings as dependencies, custom scripts, bash scripts, etc.

 - Start the server
-  - npm start
-- Run custom script
-  - npm run "name of script"
----

-## NPM Scripts

-This section defines a list of properties that allow executing commands within the context of your project including: commands from other packages listings as dependencies, custom scripts, bash scripts, etc.

-- Start the server
   - `npm start`
 - Run custom script
   - `npm run "name of script"`